New routes and frequency possibilities and why these routes would work

 Very stable economy

-There are over 300,000 companies in Switzerland, 99 % of which are small to medium-sized, employing 63 % of the nation’s total workforce of 4.6 million.
-At around 3 %, Switzerland’s stable unemployment rate is among the world’s lowest.
+There are over 601,000 commercial companies in Switzerland.
+Over 99% of them are SMEs, creating two thirds of the country’s 3.1 million jobs.
+At around 2,6% (Dec 2021) , Switzerland’s stable unemployment rate is among the world’s lowest.
 It is home to many of the world’s leading companies, including Nestlé, the Metro Group, Glencore International, Novartis International, the Roche Group, ABB, Adecco and many more.
 The Greater Zurich Area has a vibrant employment market, with around 300,000 foreign nationals, comprising over 23 % of its total work force.

 Zurich’s catchment area is home to a population of around 12 million people within a radius of two hours by car.
 It reaches well into neighbouring parts of Germany, Austria and even France, with the German border just 20 kilometres from the airport terminal.
 30 of the largest 100 companies in Switzerland are within 30 kilometres of Zurich Airport, while 60 are within 50 kilometres and 85 within 100 kilometres.
 Downtown Zurich is just a ten-minute train ride from the airport, while St. Gallen can be reached in 50 minutes, Lucerne within 60 minutes and Basle or Berne within 75 minutes with direct rail connections.
 The Swiss Alps are at Zurich’s doorstep, with ski slopes just 60 minutes away and even Zermatt is within easy reach.